Here you will find all the information you need to identify DNR exemptions that may apply to your waterfront property development projects.

 Waterway protection exemption determinations

-Use this list of activities with statutory exemptions (with links to requirement checklists) to determine if your activity is one where a statutory exemption is available.
+Use this list of activities with statutory exemptions (with links to requirement checklists) to determine if an exemption is available for your activity.
 In some cases, a plan template is available.

-- Boat shelters, boat lifts and boat hoists
+- Boat shelter, boat lift and boat hoist [PDF]

 Quick start guide